Translator and Language Detector APIs

 This could include loading the model into memory, or loading any fine-tunings necessary to support the languages identified in options["expectedInputLanguages"].

-3. If initialization failed for any reason, then return false.
+3. If initialization failed for any reason, then return a DOMException error information whose name is "OperationError" and whose details contain appropriate detail.

-To create the language detector object, given a realm realm and an AILanguageDetectorCreateCoreOptions options:
+To create the language detector object, given a realm realm and a LanguageDetectorCreateCoreOptions options:

 1. Assert: these steps are running on realm’s surrounding agent’s event loop.

-2. Return a new AILanguageDetector object, created in realm, with
+3. Return a new LanguageDetector object, created in realm, with

 expected input languages